India's Maiden Pharmaceuticals culpable for cough syrup deaths: Gambia panel

 The parliamentary panel said that Maiden Pharmaceuticals was responsible for the deaths of at least 70 children from acute kidney injury (AKI) linked to the consumption of cough and cold syrups.

 The panel, meanwhile, said in its report that the Gambian government should pursue legal action against Maiden Pharmaceuticals for exporting contaminated drugs.
-The panel demanded that the company should be blacklisted and its products should be banned in the Gambia's markets.
+The panel demanded that the company should be blacklisted and its products be banned in Gambia's market.

-"Maiden Pharmaceuticals Ltd. is culpable and should be held accountable for exporting the contaminated medicines that were linked to the death of at least 70 children in The Gambia 2022," the report read, AFP reported on Tuesday.
+"Maiden Pharmaceuticals Ltd. is culpable and should be held accountable for exporting the contaminated medicines that were linked to the death of at least 70 children in Gambia in 2022," it said, AFP reported on Tuesday.

 The Gambian parliamentary panel also said that a scientific investigation is ongoing into the cause of deaths and the bereaved families should receive compensation.